openMetaAnalysis/Palliative-care-for-patients-with-terminal-cancer/README.md

-Palliative care for patients with terminal cancer
+Palliative care for improving qualit of life for patients with terminal cancer
 =================================
 A data-only living systematic review